SeanKilleen/seankilleen.github.io/_posts/2024-03-12-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 I always create or update the `README` file for a repository I'm going to be working in regularly.
 I add the information I wish I knew that's relevant to the code, and aim to give a new team member a smooth start.
 This might include conceptual introductions, tooling installation instructions / scripts, historical context, etc.

 Zooming out a little bit from an individual codebase, I also think it's important to give new team members a landing page on day 1.
 I tend to ensure this includes a checklist of the things that need to be done -- both by them, and for them -- as well as helpful links and frequently asked questions.
-I try to make a new team member's first task be to improve the on-boarding page for anyone who comes after them; this explicitly empowers them to question things, which sets the tone for their tenure in addition to improving the content.
+I try to make a new team member's first task be to improve the on-boarding page and `README` for anyone who comes after them; this explicitly empowers them to question things, which sets the tone for their tenure in addition to improving the content.

 ## ~~A Place~~ Places to Radiate Information

 If they don't exist, I try to create paths of least resistance for people to radiate information -- to put things out there in ways that help synapses fire across the group or organization.
-This takes some experimenting to find what works for your specific context, but successes I've had in the past have been:
+This takes some experimenting to find what works for your specific context, but some successes I've had in the past include:

 * Creating Slack channels when I notice a common topic that can stand on its own and I want others to be able to step into that stream at any moment
-* Group chats -- for certain context, for my team, for inter-team touch-points.
+* Group chats -- for certain contexts, for my team, for inter-team touch-points.
 * Wiki pages
 * Kanban boards for radiating work and its status
 * A "things I learned" channel where people can put helpful tips and celebrate learning.